MMoronto/tododex/NOTES.md

 An item doesn't exist outside in our application outside the context of the list it belongs to

-Nested Resource -m Items are nested in terms of URLs under their parent list.
+Nested Resource -Items are nested in terms of URLs under their parent list.

 Does it impact the DB? - I prob need an items table - associated with a list.

 Does it impact my URLS? '/lists/1' #

+#Step 4: Adding Validations

+Validate that lists have a named
+Validate that items have a description.

+#Step 5: I want to add state (complete, incomplete ) to Items in a List
+- Marking items as complete or incomplete.
+#Step 6: Deleting Items from a list